RogueGuardian/AlgorithmArchive/README.md

     - Pseudocode is Level 2, If there is a recursive pseudocde, there must also be non-recursive pseudocode unless specified for true simplicity
     - Pseudocode must contain `signature: function(a, b, c, ...)`
 - Code
-    - No driver function / `main` function, just the algorithm
     - Name it the same as the file unless
         - It is another algorithm
         - It is an additional piece of the algorithm